barbaracalderon/angular-portfolio-app/README.md

 # BC | Angular Portfolio App

-This is my personal portfolio website built with **Angular 19**, Typescript, HTML5, CSS3, Bootstrap, Bootstrap Icons, RxJS, Vite, Angular Material and tests in Jasmine.
+This is my personal portfolio website built with **Angular 21**, Typescript, HTML5, CSS3, Bootstrap, Bootstrap Icons, RxJS, Vite, Angular Material and tests in Jasmine.
 It's currently deployed on the web: [https://angular-portfolio-app-omega.vercel.app/](https://angular-portfolio-app-omega.vercel.app/)

 ![Barbara Calderon's Angular Portfolio App](portfolio.png)

-This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7 and then upgraded to version 19.2.7 on April 2025.
+This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.3.7 and then upgraded to version 21.0.6 on December 2025.
+In order to upgrade your own version, follow the commands laid out when you type `ng update`.

 Check [version history](#version-history) for more information.

+**Angular 21**: _This project's current version uses Angular 21 (December 2025 update).
+Successfully upgraded from Angular 19 without breaking changes._

+**Angular 19**: _This project's last tag for Angular 19 was tag [v2.0.0](https://github.com/barbaracalderon/angular-portfolio-app/releases/tag/v2.0.0)._

-_This project's last tag for Angular 17 was tag v1.3.0, you can download and use the portfolio in this version still._
+**Angular 17**: _This project's last tag for Angular 17 was tag [v1.3.0](https://github.com/barbaracalderon/angular-portfolio-app/releases/tag/v1.3.0), you can download and use the portfolio in this version still._

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)